 This blog began in 2009 and has grown sporadically with thoughts about masculism and travels.
 In 2016 my sons and I drove to a monastery in the pyrenees, and I hope one day my daughter will want to travel together: “Something about boys and girls”.
 Latterly M has started to post about his travels, and I hope that in a thousand years our words will still be accessible and continued by our descendants – Imshallah.

 Whilst I think masculism and feminism have different agendas which merit their own space, and sexual equality has yet a very long way to go, I believe (ridiculously optimistically) that gender, along with colour, faith, ability and political persuasion, should be cause for creativity and celebration, rather than division, inequality and conflict.

 I was 19 when I first set out from the UK, hitchhiking through France, Spain and around Morocco leaving behind unsuccessful schooling and familial angst.
 Back then I was a purist, more traveller than tourist, taking little more than a rucksack, blanket, and drumsticks.
 No camera to capture the experience, or shoes to interpret the road.
 But over the years those memories have dulled and depleted .

 Digital mementos will likely survive far into the future, unlike those from the analogue age (Imagine Pinterest in a thousand years).
-From now on our experiences will be frozen in ones and zeros: thoughts and perspectives, framed by the mind, mediated through the senses, instantiated in words and images, caught on the Web.
+From now on our experiences will be frozen in ones and zeros: thoughts and perspectives, framed by the mind, mediated through the senses, instantiated in words and images, caught on the Web, spun into the matrix.

-For those here now and those to come, bon voyage and best of luck with your stories.
+For those here now and those to come, bon voyage and enjoy your stories.